mkobuolys/kazlauskas-dev/blog/2019-10-16-flutter-design-patterns-1-singleton/index.md

 }
 ```

 As already mentioned, the example’s state consists only of a single String property `stateText` and its initial value `initialText`.
-Properties `stateText` ant `initialText` are marked as **protected** — it is needed to make these properties accessible only for those classes which extend the `ExampleStateBase` class.
+Properties `stateText` and `initialText` are marked as **protected** — it is needed to make these properties accessible only for those classes which extend the `ExampleStateBase` class.
 However, Dart does not support the _protected_ visibility in the same way as some of you could expect it to be coming from the other OOP language’s background such as C# or Java — we can only annotate these properties as _protected_ but it is more as a reminder for the developer not to use them from outside of the class scope (Visual Studio Code editor even shows a warning in this case).
 Also, `ExampleStateBase` provides methods to operate the `stateText`.

 ### Singleton’s implementation by definition